 Why people keep using social media

-For example, one study found that people keep using Facebook despite the fact that it makes them feel bad, because they keep expecting it to make them feel better, even though it almost never does.
+However, many people continue to use social media even though they know it’s bad for them and even though they want to stop, because they’re psychologically predisposed to keep using it.
+For example, one study found that people keep using Facebook despite the fact that it makes them feel bad, because they keep expecting it to make them feel better.

-Furthermore, other studies examined the fear of missing out (FOMO), which is associated with increased use of social networks, including in contexts where this use is especially problematic, such as while studying or driving.
-People with a stronger need to ‘belong’ tend to experience a stronger fear of missing out, and they also tend to use social networks more frequently than others, and experience more stress when they feel that they are unpopular on their favorite social networks.
+In addition, other studies found that the use of social media is associated with the fear of missing out, including in contexts where the use of social media is especially problematic, such as while studying or driving.
+The fear of missing out is particularly prominent among people who feel a stronger need to ‘belong’, and these people also tend to use social networks more frequently than others, and experience more stress when they feel that they’re unpopular on their favorite social networks.

 Who is most vulnerable to the dangers of social media

-- Having a low self-esteem.
+- Having low self-esteem.